MD lawmakers push for expansion of prescription drug affordability board

 "Suddenly, I was facing a $600 bill at the pharmacy," said Miller.

-She believes it ultimately lead to her losing her job when a less effective alternative medication was prescribed.
+She believes it ultimately led to her losing her job when a less effective alternative medication was prescribed.

 "Drugs do not work if people cannot afford them," said Miller.